LibreShark/sharkdumps/n64/manuals/n64_gameshark_pro_v3.10_manual.md

 The terms "Training" and "Hacking" have been used throughout the gaming industry to describe the process of finding enhancement codes within a game.
 For several years, we have been hacking GameShark codes for our customers and providing them on the GameShark website, in the Dangerous Waters newsletter, and other means.
 We will continue to do so, but in addition, we have updated the new GameShark Pro to include built-in Code Generator software for independent code hacking.
 Users can now try their hand at finding codes for infinite lives, weapons, secrets, etc.!

 The following section of this manual explains the new Code Generator feature, including a detailed FAQ section of common questions.
 Additionally, the "How to Hack Like a Pro" video shows examples of the Code Generator in use.
-After watching this video, if you still have questions or want to share your findings' the new discussion board on the GameShark website **(www.gameshark.com)** offers an excellent forum for communication with others within the GameShark hacking community.
+After watching this video, if you still have questions or want to share your findings, the new discussion board on the GameShark website **(www.gameshark.com)** offers an excellent forum for communication with others within the GameShark hacking community.

 Here is some information that you should know before using the Code Generator:

-1.  **DUE TO THE COMPLEXITY OF THIS FEATURE, QUESTIONS ON HOWTO HACK CODES USING THE CODE GENERATOR WILL NOT BE ANSWERED BY INTERACTS CONSUMER SERVICES DEPARTMENT.** However, we've included as much information as possible for users to try hacking codes on their own.
+1.  **DUE TO THE COMPLEXITY OF THIS FEATURE, QUESTIONS ON HOW TO HACK CODES USING THE CODE GENERATOR WILL NOT BE ANSWERED BY INTERACT'S CONSUMER SERVICES DEPARTMENT.** However, we've included as much information as possible for users to try hacking codes on their own.
 We encourage everyone to give it a try and to use the discussion board on the GameShark website to talk to others.

 2. We must warn that this is an advanced feature, and will not be for everyone.
 A general knowledge of programming code is recommended, but not required, and some practice will most likely be needed to develop good hacking skills.